manulwierer/Herbarium-Label-Generator/README.md

 # Herbarium-Label-Generator
 This simple python script is a herbarium label generator that enables easy creation of pdf files from .csv or .xlsx tables.
 I created this because other open projects did not quite have what I wanted for my personal herbarium.
-If you'd like deep integration with iNaturalist this is not for you.
+If you'd like to have deep integration with iNaturalist this is not for you but other projects are out there!

 Required structure
 - Input file: Excel (.xlsx) or CSV (.csv), one row per specimen.